sahanardaesen/PWM-Dimmer-Environmental-Monitoring-System/README.md

-# 💡 Industrial Intelligence: Non-Blocking PWM Dimmer & Monitoring System
+# 💡 Non-Blocking PWM Dimmer & Monitoring System

 A high-performance embedded software prototype designed for industrial lighting control and safety monitoring.
 This project focuses on **Real-Time Responsiveness** by replacing standard `delay()` functions with a **Non-blocking (millis-based) architecture**, a critical requirement for safety-critical systems in defense and R&D sectors.